-The Anti-Eviction Mapping Project is tracking emergency tenant protections passed in response to the COVID-19 pandemic, along with organizing efforts to secure protections in jurisdictions that have yet to act.
+The Anti-Eviction Mapping Project is tracking emergency tenant protections passed in response to COVID-19, along with organizing efforts to secure protections in places that have yet to act.

 Decarcerating jails (3/27)

-Calls to release people from jail are gaining urgency by the day; jails are places where social distancing is implausible and outbreaks are spreading quickly.
-We offered a roundup last week of decarceral policies, from Oakland to Tampa.
-The pattern has continued.
+Calls to release people from jail are gaining urgency by the day, since social distancing is impossible behind bars, and outbreaks are worsening quickly.
 Local officials are implementing policies that criminal justice advocates have long demanded, including releasing people held pretrial, releasing people with only a small amount of a sentence left, and releasing people detained on matters like technical violations of conditions of release.

 Allegheny County, Pennsylvania (Pittsburgh) has released nearly 500 people, reducing the jail population by about 20 percent.
-A court has ordered Sacramento County, California to release more than 400 people (on top of 120 last week); that would shrink the jail by about 14 percent.
-Sonoma County, California, has also shrunk its jail by 20 percent, releasing more than 200 people.
+A court has ordered Sacramento County, California to release more than 400 people in addition to 120 released last week—a move would shrink the jail’s population by about 14 percent.
+Sonoma County, California, has also shrunk its jail population by 20 percent, releasing more than 200 people.

-These are all far higher reductions than New York City, which is battling a major outbreak in Rikers, has done as of Thursday.
+As of Thursday, these are all far more signification steps than New York City, which is battling a major outbreak in Rikers, has taken to battle the disease’s spread.
 (See below.)

-Los Angeles County has released 1,700 people (about 10 percent of its jail population) as of Thursday; more cases should be reviewed.
-In Virginia, Norfolk has reduced its jail population by a similar 11 percent, but it keeps admitting many people; other counties in the region have been less bold in release.
+Los Angeles County has released 1,700 people—about 10 percent of its jail population—as of Thursday.
+In Virginia, Norfolk has reduced its jail population by a 11 percent, but it keeps admitting many people, and other counties in the region have been less bold with their decarceration efforts.

 Decarcerating: the crisis on Rikers Island (3/26)

-While many counties released people from jail, New York City was slow to take action.
-On Friday, March 20, Mayor Bill de Blasio insisted that space was not a concern on the Rikers jail complex; that same day, 8 people tested positive there for the novel coronavirus, and the crisis has since accelerated.
-Over the weekend, correction officers pepper sprayed eight incarcerated people who wanted to check their temperatures, The City reported.
-Confirmed cases have grown.
+While many counties released people from jail in response to COVID-19, New York City was slow to take action.
+On Friday, March 20, Mayor Bill de Blasio insisted that space was not a concern on the Rikers jail complex; that same day, eight people tested positive there for the novel coronavirus.
+Over the weekend, correction officers pepper-sprayed incarcerated people who wanted to check their temperatures, The City reported.
 “The novel coronavirus is spreading through New York City jails much faster than through the city as a whole,” Elizabeth Weill-Greenberg wrote in The Appeal.

-The Appeal published accounts of the situation on Rikers this week, shared with Kim Kelly by a person incarcerated there.
-“Still no hand sanitizer, no bleach,” Kelly reports in the Wednesday dispatch.
+The Appeal published two first-person accounts of the situation on Rikers this week, as told by an incarcerated person to Kim Kelly.
+“Still no hand sanitizer, no bleach,” Kelly reports in Wednesday’s dispatch.
 “I want to get the fuck out of here, dude,” starts Thursday’s.